alvind1/trec-fair/README.md

 # TREC Fair

-This repo holds scripts for processing data used for TREC Fair 2021, 2022.
+This repo holds scripts used to process data for TREC Fair 2021, 2022.